xplodwild/realmdefensecheat/README.md

 * `restore` restores your saved game file to the server (that has been obtained through the `backup` command).
 Note that the values are left as-is, so if you're restoring your save to a new account, make sure to update the "Uid" field in the JSON file to your new account ID.
+* `add-gems` adds the specified amount of gems to your account.
+Example: `add-gems 1000`
+* `add-elixir` adds the specified amount of elixir to your account.
+Example: `add-elixir 1000`
+* `add-tokens` adds the specified amount of tokens to your hero.
+Example: `add-tokens bolton 80`
+* `tournament` lets you send a custom tournament score to the server.
+Start by thinking how many kills you want, and in how much time (in **milliseconds**), then run `tournament <kills> <duration>` for example: `tournament 500 344108` (344108 = 5:44.108).
+Then, use the arrow keys and space bar to select the 3 heroes you want to use, then confirm using Return once you have 3 heroes.
+  Then, for each hero, enter their level.
+Once that's done, enter their awakening rank.
+And once that's done, your score is sent to the server and in the ladder :)

 ## Building the software